Manwe-777/tool-db/README.md

   // A custom storage adapter function
   storageAdapter: ToolDbStorageAdapter;

-  // Our client ID (defaults to a generated publicKey)
-  id: string;

   // The namespace/topic of our app (default is "tool-db-default")
   topic: string;

-  // Public and private (ECDSA) keys of our client.
-In the default network adapter these are used to sign
-  // our messages as we join and leave the network, public key should match the client ID (as a base64 exported string).
-  publicKey: CryptoKey | undefined;
-  privateKey: CryptoKey | undefined;
 }
 ```
 Notice you can use your own network and storage modules if you would like to implement custom solutions for peers discovery, connections, storage, etc, the default adapters will work both on nodejs and the browser.